Asthma medications: Know your options

 Long-term control medications

 Many people with asthma need to take long-term control medications on a daily basis.
 You take these medications even when you don't have symptoms.
-There are several types of long-term control medications.
-They include the following types.
+There are several types of long-term control medications, including the following.

-In children, long-term use of inhaled corticosteroids may slightly delay growth, but the benefits of using these medications to maintain good asthma control generally outweighs the risks.
-Regular use of inhaled corticosteroids helps asthma attacks and other problems linked to poorly controlled asthma.
+In children, long-term use of inhaled corticosteroids may slightly delay growth, but the benefits of using these medications to maintain good asthma control generally outweigh their risks.
+Regular use of inhaled corticosteroids helps keep asthma attacks and other problems linked to poorly controlled asthma in check.

 Corticosteroids don't generally cause serious side effects.
 When they do occur, side effects can include mouth and throat irritation and oral yeast infections.
-If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use.
-This reduces the amount of drug that can be swallowed and absorbed into your body.
+If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug that can be swallowed and absorbed into your body.

-In rare cases, these medications have been linked to psychological reactions such as agitation, aggression, hallucinations, depression and suicidal thinking.
+In rare cases, montelukast has been linked to psychological reactions, such as agitation, aggression, hallucinations, depression and suicidal thinking.
 See your doctor right away if you have any unusual reaction.